oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 2. The login screen displays.
 Enter your User Name and Password, and click Login.

 You have now logged into the user portal.
 As you have PowerUserRole permissions, you are taken by default to the Extended User Portal, where you can create and manage virtual machines in addition to using them.
 This portal is ideal if you are a system administrator who has to provision multiple virtual machines for yourself or other users in your environment.
-For more information, see the [oVirt Power User Portal Guide](oVirt Power User Portal Guide).

 **NOTE:** When launching SPICE consoles use **SHIFT+F11** to switch to fullscreen mode and **SHIFT+F12** to release the mouse cursor.